Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

     client = Client(cluster)
     ```

-    1. Number of Slurm jobs to launch in parallel.

-    2. Number of nodes to reserve for each Slurm job.

-    3. Number of CPU cores per node.

-    4. Total memory per node.

-    5. Make sure to replace this with the account name to charge.
+    1. Make sure to replace this with the account name to charge.

     Then run the following code: